aswin-asokan/iste_bootcamp/index.md

 > - Go through the official [Flutter installation](https://docs.flutter.dev/get-started/install) document and install requirements mentioned as per the OS
 > - Use official [Flutter documents](https://docs.flutter.dev/) on widgets or refer stackoverflow for development
 > - <span style="color:red">Flutter is a frequently updating framework so the code base may change regularly.
 Relying too much on chat GPT or other AI tools can lead to errors</span>
-> - The code base used for this can be found [here](https://github.com/aswin-asokan/iste_bootcamp/tree/main/code_base)
+> - The code base used for this can be found [here](https://github.com/aswin-asokan/iste_bootcamp/tree/main/todo_app).
+You can refer it to create your application
+> - Make sure to read the comments inside each code blocks as explanations are given inside the code itself

 ## Documentations